RAF Coastal Command during World War II: Machine guns and cannon

 In March the first British-made Browning machine guns were delivered to coastal aircraft units.
 The Browning and Vickers Gas Operated (VGO) .303 in machine guns became the standard weapon.
 The VGO fired at a rate of 900 rounds per minute, the Browning at 1,030.
 The Vickers was pan fed, and could jam, but the belt-fed Browning was trouble free.
 Gun armament had to be reviewed as its weight curtailed range.
 On 21 October 1942, two forward-firing .303 in guns with enough ammunition for a 15-second burst weighed 400 lb.
 Single .50 in machine guns were considered, but dropped; two guns increased the weight to 690 lb.
 Enemy submarines and aircraft typically fired 20mm cannon and ranged up to 1000 yd, while .303 in machine guns had a range of only 400 yd.
-Some Royal Australian Air Force (RAAF) units used .50 in guns and increased the number on Sunderlands from seven to 18 to ward off air attack and suppress U-boat flak.
+Some RAAF units used .50 in guns and increased the number on Sunderlands from seven to 18 to ward off air attack and suppress U-boat flak.

 In 1937, experiments on Hispano-Suiza HS.404 cannons took place.
 Cannons were used for defence in the rear of the aircraft but were not successful in the Hudson.
 40 mm cannons were tested in 1939—most likely by Vickers S prototypes.
 Operational research documents explain that the weight, ammunition loads, and the fact the weapon fired too few rounds before components were worn out, contributed to the abandonment of its use.
-Instead, the cannons were given to anti-shipping wings, such as the Beaufighters which proved successful. de Havilland Mosquitos fitted with a Molins "6-pounder Class M" cannon, a modification of the QF 6-pounder anti-tank gun proved a hugely successful maritime strike aircraft.
+Instead, the cannons were given to anti-shipping wings, such as the Beaufighters which proved successful.
+De Havilland Mosquitos fitted with a Molins "6-pounder Class M" cannon, a modification of the QF 6-pounder anti-tank gun proved a hugely successful maritime strike aircraft.